pivotal/cloud-cache-examples/redis-to-cloud-cache/session-state/spring-session-boot/README.md

 ./gradlew bootRun
 ```

+**Note:** If you do not have a local GemFire/Cloud Cache instance running, you will see an exception logged of the form:
+`Could not connect to: localhost:40404`.
+The application is still running normally using the internal cache
+implementation.

 Go to localhost:8080 in your browser of choice.
 You should see a login screen like the following:
 ![login page](readme-images/login-page.png)